Toyota NBC platform: EFC platform

 Introduced in 2010, the EFC platform is derived from the NBC platform and used primarily for models sold in some emerging countries.
 The platform had been designed to cut down on non-essential parts and made it as low-cost as possible.
 "EFC" stands for "Emerging markets Frontier Concept" or "Entry Family Car".
-This platform was later replaced by an unrelated, ground-up Daihatsu-developed DNGA-B platform starting 2022.
+Depending on the market, it was either replaced by or used alongside the next generation EFC platform, which was based on the modified B platform.